-§21-5-2.4 Investigatory interviews. (a) The commission, by subpoena, may compel the attendance of witnesses, alleged violators, or respondents at investigative interviews with the executive director.

-(b) The interviewee may be accompanied by the interviewee's counsel or union representative and may record the interview.
+- §21-5-2.4 Investigatory interviews. (a) The commission, by subpoena, may compel the attendance of witnesses, alleged violators, or respondents at investigative interviews with the executive director. - (b) The interviewee may be accompanied by the interviewee's counsel or union representative and may record the interview. - (c) Any interview conducted by the commission or the executive director may, at the commission's or executive director's discretion, be conducted under oath, provided typecribed by a court reporter, or any combination thereof.
+[Eff [Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) [Imp: HRS §§84-31, 91-2, 97-6) - §21-5-2.5 Legal counsel. (a) A party, at the party's own expense, may be represented by legal counsel at any stage of the proceeding before the commission or hearing officer. - (b) Substitution of legal counsel shall be effective upon filing of a notice of the substitution by the party represented. - (c) Withdrawal of legal counsel in the absence of a concurrent substitution shall be effective only upon the approval of the commission or hearing officer and shall be subject to the guidelines of the Hawaii rules of professional conduct and other applicable law. - (d) No party shall substitute or withdraw legal counsel for the purpose of delaying a proceeding.
+Substitution or withdrawal of counsel less than thirty days before the contested case hearing shall not be considered to the continue the hearing, unless good cause is shown.
+[Eff] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-9, 97-6) - §21-5-2.6 Individual representing party.
+When an attorney or union representative, acting in a representative capacity on behalf of a party, appears in a proceeding or signs a document submitted to the commission or hearing officer, that personal appearance or signature shall constitute a representation that the individual is lawfully authorized and qualified to so act.
+The individual at any time, however, may be required by the commission or hearing officer to furnish proof of authorization and qualification to act in that capacity.
+[Eff NOV 2 8

-(c) Any interview conducted by the commission or the executive director may, at the commission's or executive director's discretion, be conducted under oath.
-Mourge 8 to period by a court reporter, or any combination thereof.
-[Eff ] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 97-6)
+NOV 2 8 2020] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-9, 97-6)

-§21-5-2.5 Legal counsel. (a) A party, at the party's own expense, may be represented by legal counsel at any stage of the proceeding before the commission or hearing officer.

-(b) Substitution of legal counsel shall be effective upon filing of a notice of the substitution by the party represented.

-(c) Withdrawal of legal counsel in the absence of a concurrent substitution shall be effective only upon the approval of the commission or hearing officer and shall be subject to the guidelines of the Hawaii rules of professional conduct and other applicable law.

-(d) No party shall substitute or withdraw legal counsel for the purpose of delaying a proceeding.
-Substitution or withdrawal of counsel less than thirty days before the contested case hearing shall not be considered in the purpose of continue the hearing, unless good cause is shown.
-[Eff ] (Auth: HRS §§84-31(a)(5), 91-2, 97-6(a)(5)) (Imp: HRS §§84-31, 91-2, 91-9, 97-6)